jobisoft/HtmlSourceEditor/README.md

-# Edit HTML Source
+# HTML Source Editor

-This project is based on the Stationary Add-on, created by **Łukasz Płomiński**.
+This project is based on the Stationary Add-on, which was created by **Łukasz Płomiński**.

+The *HTML Source Editor* add-on allows to edit the source of the currently composed message.
 The used locale strings were originally provided by

     * Sven Giermann (de)
     * Jean-Bernard Marcon (fr)